Freelancer vs. Independent Contractor: What’s the Difference?

 • Have work that requires a level of confidentiality

-• Have needs in business/operations areas like accounting, HR, or operations.
+• Have needs in business/operations areas like accounting, HR, or operations

-It can also be helpful to look at the types of workers other companies in your field are using.
+It can also be helpful to look at the types of workers other companies in your field use.
 Browse their career pages to see if they’re advertising for freelance, contract, or contract-to-hire openings.
-When in doubt, consider consulting with a staffing professional in your field who can walk you through your various options and help you determine whether a freelancer vs. independent contractor is the best choice to meet your needs.
+When in doubt, consider consulting with a staffing professional in your field who can walk you through your various options and help you determine whether a freelancer vs. an independent contractor is the best choice to meet your needs.

 Get Help from the Experts at 4 Corner Resources